ijoshsmith/command-line-calculator/README.md

 ## Data Transformations

 At the highest level, this program turns a string into either a number or an error message.
 Assuming the user provides valid input, the next level down involves turning a string into a tree of arithmetic expressions.
-A properly constructed expression tree can be recursively evaluated to produce the correct number to output.
-This concept can be visualized as so:
+A properly constructed expression tree can be recursively evaluated to calculate the correct answer.
+An expression tree can be visualized like this:

 ![expression tree](images/expression-tree.png)